Fort Lauderdale waterfront essentials

 - Water Trolley: free river service

-- Expected waits and accessibility details should be checked before use
+- Expected waits and accessibility details check before use

 The paid Water Taxi covers a longer waterfront route than the free trolley, connecting downtown, beach, Intracoastal, 17th Street, Galleria/Sunrise, northern stops, and partner destinations.
 It makes the most sense for planned waterfront evenings, visitors without a car, or residents avoiding bridge and beach parking friction.
-Always confirm current fares, hours, and stop service with Water Taxi before publication.
+Check current fares, hours, and stop service with Water Taxi before planning around it.

 - Paid route, broader geography